-- In Mass Effect 3's Citadel DLC, your shore leave meeting with Ashley Williams involves a drinking contest with her.
+- In the Citadel DLC, your shore leave meeting with Ashley Williams involves a drinking contest with her.
 Sadly, very little about the situation changes if you're in a romance with her.

 - In Quest For Infamy, Roehm must win one of these to able to start on the Brigand quest-line.

-- In Futurama it is mentioned that Bender and the ship's auto pilot engaged in a martini drinking contest.
+- It is mentioned that Bender and the ship's auto pilot engaged in a martini drinking contest.

 - Bender claims that the (probably) fictional robot holiday of "Robanzaa" takes the form of a drinking contest.